BBaysinger/bb-react-slideshow/README.md

 ## Demos

 NOTE: I'm working on the routing history currently.
 Chrome has an apparent defect with this that I'm also seeing in another project.
-But the strategy pretty new...
+But the strategy pretty new.
+Everything should work ok otherwise.

 - **Original design (w/ enhancement):**
   [https://bb-react-slideshow.netlify.app/rico](https://bb-react-slideshow.netlify.app/rico)